 While Mr. Dunne oversees Sandler O’Neill’s long-term strategy and growth, he also plays a very active role in many of the firm’s key client relationships.
 Under his leadership, the firm has built upon its longstanding strengths in fixed income, capital markets and investment banking, and has expanded its efforts in research, equity sales, trading and mortgage finance.
 In addition to its New York headquarters, Sandler O’Neill has established offices in Atlanta, Boston, Chicago and San Francisco, and an affiliated mortgage finance company in Memphis.

 Mr. Dunne has been a crucial contributor to Sandler O’Neill’s investment banking practice.
 Among others, he was an advisor to the Board of Directors of KKR Financial Holdings in its announced merger with KKR & Co.
-L.P., Sterling Financial Corporation in its announced merger with Umpqua Holdings Corporation; Comerica Inc. in its merger with Sterling Bancshares, Inc.; Capitol Federal Financial in its conversion from a mutual holding company into the stock form of organization; PNC Financial Services Group, Inc. in its acquisition of National City Corp.; Countrywide Financial Corp. in its merger with Bank of America Corp. and Compass Bancshares, Inc. in its merger with Banco Bilbao Vizcaya Argentaria.
+L.P., Sterling Financial Corporation in its announced merger with Umpqua Holdings Corporation; Comerica Inc. in its merger with Sterling Bancshares, Inc.; Capitol Federal Financial in its conversion from a mutual holding company into the stock form of organization; PNC Financial Services Group, Inc. in its acquisition of National City Corp. and Countrywide Financial Corp. in its merger with Bank of America Corp.

 Mr. Dunne is a frequent financial industry commentator and is often invited to speak on leadership, management and the financial services sector to business, academic and civic organizations.